RedVelvetSky/TinyIDS/README.md

        1. When prompted, select `Train`.
        2. The system will load the training data from the specified path.
        3. The training process will begin, and the model will be evaluated on the validation dataset.
-       4. Once training is complete, the model will be saved to the specified location.
+       4. Once training is complete, the can be saved to the specified location.

    - **Capture**: This mode captures live network traffic using a selected network interface.
 The captured data can be saved in CSV or Cap file format.
      - **Steps**:
        1. Select `Capture` when prompted.
        2. Choose the network interface to capture packets from.
        3. Select the output format (`CSV` or `Cap`).
+       4. For the debugging purposes, model will be trained first, evaluated and used for further predictions
-       4. The application will begin capturing packets.
+       5. The application will begin capturing packets.
 You can stop the capture by pressing `Enter`.

    - **Read**: This mode allows you to read and analyze previously captured packet data from a file.
      - **Steps**: